Burnin' Up (Jonas Brothers song)

-"Burnin' Up" is the lead single from American pop rock band the Jonas Brothers' third studio album, A Little Bit Longer, and was officially released on June 24, 2008.
-In the United Kingdom, it was released as a double A-side with "When You Look Me in the Eyes".
-The single was a hit via digital downloads, and peaked at number five on the Billboard Hot 100, becoming the group's first top five single in the US and formerly their highest-charting song as a group until "Sucker" was released in 2019.
+"Burnin' Up" is the lead single from American pop rock band the Jonas Brothers' third studio album, A Little Bit Longer, and was officially released on June 19, 2008.
+It was released as a single and became a hit via digital downloads and peaked at number five on the Billboard Hot 100, becoming the group's first top five single in the US and formerly their highest-charting song as a group until "Sucker" was released in 2019.
 The song features uncredited vocals from American rapper Big Rob.

 Background and composition

 The band first performed this song on their When You Look Me in the Eyes Tour as well as at the 2008 Disney Channel Games.
 Their summer tour, titled the Burnin' Up Tour, is named after this song.
 The song also features a rap from their bodyguard, Robert "Big Rob" Feggans.

 Entertainment Weekly stated that the song "was inspired by Jonas Brothers' unlikely appreciation for the work of babe magnet Prince."
 Nick Jonas also stated that the song is "about this girl — maybe she's at a party — and you feel that immediate connection [and] both know it's there."
 The song was also included on Grammy Nominees 2009.